License Plates & Placards in IllinoisCompare Car Insurance Quotes in 3 Steps

 - Parking Program for Persons with Disabilities

-- Persons with Disabilities Certification for Plates or Parking Placard (appliction form}
+- Persons with Disabilities Certification for Plates or Parking Placard (application form}

 - Persons with Disabilities Parking Chart

-To be eligible for antique plates, your vehicle must be at least 25 years old, and look the same as it did when it was manufactured.
+To be eligible for antique plates, your vehicle must be more than 25 years old, and look the same as it did when it was manufactured.
 Vehicles that are exact replicas of the original model are also acceptable.
 The vehicle must be as safe to drive as it was originally.

-To apply for the plates, you'll need to complete a verification form, as well as the Application for Title/Registration form.
-The latter is available at Secretary of State offices, by calling (800) 252-8980, or by mail.
+To apply for the plates, you'll need to complete a Affirmation of Use and Condition of Antique Vehicle (Form RT OPR 10), as well as the Application for Title/Registration form.
+The latter is available at Secretary of State offices, by calling (800) 252-8980.

-The plates have a five-year registration.
-The basic first year fee is $30, and the fee is reduced by $6 each following year.
+The plates will need to be renewed every 5 years.
+For applicable fees, visit the website.
 You can personalize the plates for an additional fee, and by completing the personalized/vanity plate application.

 When these plates are on the vehicle, you may only drive to and from antique exhibitions and demonstrations, or to obtain repair work.